aws-samples/aws-blog-automate-iam-role-deletion/README.md

 cd /aws-blog-automate-iam-role-deletion
 ```

-Run [Cloudformation package](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html)to upload templates and Lambda code to your S3 bucket.
+Run [Cloudformation package](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) to upload templates and Lambda code to your S3 bucket.
 The S3 bucket needs to be in the same region that you will deploy this solution

 ```
 #Deploy solution for a single target AWS Account